Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 cast the provided `socket_async` object to a socket handle; nothing else is required.

-If you are using a library that likes to work with sockets, you will:
+If your TLS library can work with sockets, you will:
 * write a `socket_async_os.h` that #includes your system's socket-related headers as needed to allow `socket_async.c` to compile.
 * include `xio_state.c` in your project
 * include `socket_async.c` in your project
 * include `tlsio_adapter_with_sockets.c` in your project
 * make sure you exclude `tlsio_adapter_basic.c` from your project
-* create a `tls_adapter_xxxxx.c` file that implements the functions in
+* create a `tls_adapter_my_lib_name.c` file that implements the functions in
   * `tls_adapter_common.h`, and
   * `tls_adapter_with_sockets.h`

 That's it!
 You have completed writing your tlsio adapter.
 (See below for more details.)

-##### Libraries that don't like sockets
+##### Libraries that don't work with sockets

 Other TLS libraries have no use for sockets because they already have TCP/IP functionality integrated.
 Examples include Arduino, Apple OSX, and Apple iOS.

-For these libraries the SDK will not bother creating an unneeded `socket_async`.
+For these libraries the SDK will not create an unneeded `socket_async`.

-If you are using a library that doesn't like sockets, you will:
+If you are using a library that doesn't use sockets, you will:
 * include `xio_state.c` in your project
 * include `tlsio_adapter_basic.c` in your project
 * make sure you exclude `tlsio_adapter_with_sockets.c` from your project
-* create a `tls_adapter_xxxxx.c` file that implements the functions in
+* create a `tls_adapter_my_lib_name.c` file that implements the functions in
   * `tls_adapter_common.h`, and
   * `tls_adapter_basic.h`